BerWang/web/03 Architecture.md

     1. [Loopback](https://loopback.io)

 You choice will depend on the overall complexity of the API you are developing and the skills you have in your team.

+### Front-End

+Your team will need to implement some form of front-end to the system which could be either a website or a smartphone app.
+You have two possible approaches to this technology stack:

+1. Use the standard tech stack (eg. Swift language / iOS frameworks)
+2. If your team are not competent programmers you might consider using a visual tool such as [App Inventor](http://ai2.appinventor.mit.edu/?locale=en#129660001.

+Whatever solution you choose, make sure you learn and practice how to make API calls so you can easily integrate with the backend systems.

 ## Presentation Model